Intercompany

 Project ledger entries

-You cannot use both templates simultaneously for time entries, as this will result in duplicate project ledger entries.
-However, you can use the templates in combination for different purposes:
+Both templates cannot be used simultaneously for time entries, as this will result in duplicate project ledger entries.
+However, the templates can be used in combination for different purposes:

-There is a differance between the two intercompany apps when it comes to setting up Topic tables.
+There is a difference between the two intercompany apps when setting up Topic tables:

-• Pryme Intercompany Masterdata - You must manually add the tables you want to transfer and define their table definitions.
+- Pryme Intercompany Masterdata - Tables and table definitions must be added manually.
 By default, all fields are included in the data message unless specified otherwise.

-• Pryme Intercompany project - Pre-defined templates are available, with tables and table definitions already populated for you.
+- Pryme Intercompany Project - Predefined templates are available, with tables and table definitions already populated.

-1. Select New and search for the table you want to add.
+- Select New and search for the table to add.

-2. Restart the company.
-The changelog will be updated with new and updated entries that will generate Topic records to the subscribers.
+- Restart the company.
+The changelog will be updated with new and updated entries that will generate Topic records for the subscribers.

 Transfer all entries in a table

-The intercompany apps only transfers new and updated entries.
-To ensure consistency across all subscribing companies, you can transfer all entries in a table using the Topic Table -> Create Messages function.
+The intercompany apps only transfer new and updated entries.
+To ensure consistency across all subscribing companies, transfer all entries in a table using the Topic Table -> Create Messages function.
 Key points to remember:

 Update a topic with new fields